ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 > - **Invest** in the free and open-source software you depend on.
 Contributors work behind the scenes to make it better for everyone.
 Support them.
 > - **Sponsor** the tools your teams rely on.
 Funding these projects improves performance, reliability, and stability across your software supply chain.
 >
-> By choosing Set-OutlookSignatures, your company can significantly reduce costs compared to commercial alternatives — all while benefiting from a powerful, open-source solution.
+> By choosing Set-OutlookSignatures, your company can significantly reduce costs compared to commercial alternatives, all while benefiting from a powerful, open-source solution.
 And by upgrading to the Benefactor Circle add-on, you help secure the future of Set-OutlookSignatures.

 ### 35.2.
 Not sure if Set-OutlookSignatures is the right solution for your company?